Test of lepton universality in beauty-quark decays: Methods

 \subsubsection{Calibration of simulation}

 The simulated data used in this analysis are produced using the software described in Refs.~\cite{Sjostrand:2006za,*Sjostrand:2007gs,LHCb-PROC-2010-056,Lange:2001uf,Allison:2006ve, *Agostinelli:2002hh,LHCb-PROC-2011-006}.
-Bremsstrahlung emission in the decay of particles is simulated using the \photosplusplus software in the default configuration~\cite{ Davidson:2010ew}, which is observed to agree with a full quantum electrodynamics calculation at the level of $1\%$~\cite{Bordone:2016gaq}.
+Bremsstrahlung emission in the decay of particles is simulated using the \photosplusplus software in the default configuration~\cite{ Davidson:2010ew}, which is observed to agree with an independent quantum electrodynamics calculation at the level of $1\%$~\cite{Bordone:2016gaq}.

 Simulated events are weighted to correct for the imperfect modelling using control channels.
 The \Bu production kinematics are corrected using \BuJpsiKll events.
 The particle-identification performance is calibrated using data, where the species of particles in the final state can be unambiguously determined purely on the basis of the kinematics.
 The calibration samples consist of $\decay{\Dstarp}{\Dz(\to\Km\pip)\pip}$, $\decay{\jpsi}{\mumu}$, and \BuJpsiKee decays, from which kaons, muons, and electrons, respectively, can be selected without applying particle-identification requirements.
 The performance of the particle-identification requirements is then evaluated from the proportion of events in these samples which fulfil the particle-identification selection criteria.
 The trigger response is corrected using weights applied to simulation as a function of variables relevant to the trigger algorithms.
 The weights are calculated by requiring that simulated \BuJpsiKll events exhibit the same trigger performance as the control data.
 The \BuJpsiKll events selected from the data have also been used to demonstrate control of the electron track-reconstruction efficiency at the percent level~\cite{Aaij:2019vvl}.
 Whenever \BuJpsiKll events are used to correct the simulation, the correlations between calibration and measurement samples are taken into account in the results and cross-checks presented in the article.
+The correlation is evaluated using a bootstrapping method to recompute the yields and efficiencies many times with different subsets of the data.